viktorlott/penum/README.md

 `penum` is a procedural macro that is used for **enum conformity** and **automatic dispatch**.
-This is done by specifying a declarative pattern that express how we should interprete the enum.
+This is done by specifying a declarative pattern that expresses how we should interpret the enum.
 It's a tool for asserting how enums should **look** and **behave** through simple expressive rust grammar.